jaredpalmer/tsdx/README.md

 **Zero-config TypeScript package development.**

----
+Despite all the recent hype, setting up a new TypeScript library can be tough.
+Between `tsconfig`, Rollup, Jest....there is just a whole lot of stuff to do and things to fuck up.
+TSDX is a zero-config CLI that helps you develop, test, and publish modern TypeScript packages with ease--so you can focus on your awesome new library and not waste another afternoon on the configuration.

-Setting up a new TypeScript package is kinda tough.
-While there are several starter kits and zero-config toolchains for apps and servers, there really isn't a tool that's purpose built for TS package development.
-To make matters worse, the main TypeScript compiler (i.e. `tsc`) is inadequate for building a modern TS library for wide consumption as it lacks key optimizations such as treeshaking, minification, bundling. **TSDX is a minimalist, zero-config, _and blazing fast_ CLI wrapper around [Rollup](https://github.com/rollup/rollup)** that makes bootstrapping, developing, building, and testing TypeScript libraries a breeze.
+## Features

-**TSDX comes with the "battery-pack included":**
+TSDX comes with the "battery-pack included" and is part of a complete TypeScript breakfast:

 - Zero-config, single dependency
 - Outputs multiple module formats (CJS, UMD & ESM) and development and production build
-- Comes with tree-shaking, ready to rumble lodash/lodash-es optimizations, and minification/compression
+- Comes with treeshaking, ready-to-rock lodash/lodash-es optimizations, and minification/compression
 - Works with React
 - Live reload / watch-mode
-- Human readable error messages
+- Human readable error messages (in VSCode format)
 - Bundle size snapshots
 - Jest test runner setup with sensible defaults via `tsdx test`